Animal Health and Welfare

 Session 1: Health and Welfare

-- Marie Haskell, SRUC: Cow characteristics and herd health and welfare
+09:30 – 09:50 Marie Haskell, SRUC: Cow personality and behaviour traits and how they relate to health and welfare

 Cow personality and behavioural traits have a direct impact on herd health and welfare.
 Marie Haskell will describe significant cow traits and how they can be selected and managed to achieve optimum health and welfare outcomes.